Raiders of the Lost Ark: Plot

 Alongside Marion, Jones arranges to transport the Ark to London aboard a tramp steamer.
 A German U-boat intercepts them, seizing the Ark and Marion; Jones covertly boards the U-boat.
 The vessel travels to an island in the Aegean Sea, where Belloq intends to test the power of the Ark before presenting it to Hitler.

-On the island, Jones ambushes the Nazi group and threatens to destroy the Ark but surrenders after Belloq deduces that he would never destroy something so historically significant, also surmising that Jones wants to know if the Ark's power is real.
+On the island, Jones ambushes the Nazi group and threatens to destroy the Ark, but surrenders after Belloq deduces that he would never destroy something so historically significant, also surmising that Jones wants to know if the Ark's power is real.
 The Nazis restrain Jones and Marion at the testing site as Belloq ceremonially opens the Ark but finds only sand inside.
 At Jones's instruction, he and Marion close their eyes to avoid looking at the opened Ark, as it releases spirits, flames, and bolts of energy that kill Belloq, Toht, and the assembled Nazis before sealing itself shut.
-Jones and Marion open their eyes to find the area cleared of bodies and their bindings removed.
+Jones and Marion open their eyes to find the area cleared of bodies and their bindings gone.

 Back in Washington, D.C., the United States government rewards Jones for securing the Ark.
 Despite Jones's insistence, the agents state only that the Ark has been moved to an undisclosed location for "top men" to study.
 In a vast warehouse, the Ark is crated up and stored among countless other crates.